 First, the house must be your primary residence.
 Second, you must have been the owner of the house for at least two years.
 Third, you must have lived in the house for more than two years over the last five years.
 Finally, you can’t have claimed this exemption on another property within the last two years.

 If you meet those requirements, you are unlikely to have to pay capital gains taxes on your Texas home sale if it’s under those amounts.
 You will still have to pay capital gains on any profits received over those amounts, however.
-And of course, if you don’t meet all those requirements, you will still have to pay capital gains tax to the IRS.
+And, if you don’t meet all those requirements, you will still have to pay capital gains tax to the IRS.

 How Much Are Capital Gains?